 Grasp the door bottom when the door is about halfway through DOWN (close) travel.
 The door should reverse.
-Reversal halfway through down travel does not guarantee reversal on a two-inch obstruction.
+Reversal halfway through down travel does not guarantee reversal on a one-inch obstruction.
 See page 30.
 If the door is hard to hold or doesn't reverse, decrease the DOWN (close) force by turning the control counterclockwise.

-Make 10 degree turn adjustments until the door reverses normally.
+Make small adjustments until the door reverses normally.
 After each adjustment, run the opener through a complete cycle.